dgreen-arm/mbed-os-example-attestation/README.md

 # Running PSA Attestation examples on Mbed OS
 This repository contains an example demonstrating the compilation and use of PSA Attestation on Mbed OS.

-Example contained within this repository is inject attestation key-pair, get attetstaion token size and attetstaion token.
+Example contained within this repository is inject attestation key-pair, get attestation token size and attestation token.

 ## Prerequisites
 * Install <a href='https://github.com/ARMmbed/mbed-cli#installing-mbed-cli'>Mbed CLI</a>